 We have just completed a string of ten relatively stable years, 2000-2009, with respect t

 Compare this to 1980-2000, when an increase in water vapour in the Stratosphere sped up the rate of warming.
-This was due to higher rates of methane emission; methane oxidises into water vapour and carbon dioxide
+This was due to higher rates of methane emission; methane oxidises into water vapour and carbon dioxide, which trap heat:

 NB: not all carbon dioxide comes from methane, the majority of it comes directly from our activities.